 A scanning project creates an opportunity to destroy unneeded paper.
 If you have determined that you have no reason or obligation to keep specific paper files or paper copies of what you have scanned, getting rid of boxes offers obvious savings in terms of storage costs and effort in double-bookkeeping, described above for information that exists in multiple forms.
 Consider securely shredding what you no longer need, again, only after you have determined you may do so, and confirm the approach your organization wants to take.
 For remaining files, move them to secure storage.

 The above are just a few things to keep in mind as you start a legacy paper file scanning project.
-To learn more about capture and considerations for imaging and digitization of paper, download the free ARMA/Access white paper, Effective Capture: The Foundation of Information Governance and Digital Transformation, or view the ARMA/Access webinar “Information Governance and Digital Transformation Must Begin with a New Understanding of Capture.”
+To learn more about planning and executing a digital transformation to support remote processes, watch this ARMA/Access webinar recording, Capture and Digital Transformation in a Work from Anywhere Environment.